agens-no/Anymotion/README.md

 [goRight start];
 [fadeOut start];
 ```
-Making you able to define your animations once and then start and cancel them at your leisure.
+Thus making you able to define your animations once and then start and cancel them at your leisure.

 #### POP, UIKit, CoreAnimation